songexile/music_slideshow/README.md

 ## Usage

 In `image_scraper.py`, you can modify the query to specify which images the program should download.
+For this we work you need to create a .env file and create a enviornment key for SerpAPI

 ## Slideshow Maker